In this guide you will acquire the skills needed to process and present spatial data in R. The objectives of the guide are as follows

 identifies groups of similar values in

-the data and maximizes the differences between categoriesstyle = cont
+the data and maximizes the differences between categoriesstyle = sd

 divides the values by standard deviations